JiveOff/roPresence/README.md

 https://github.com/JiveOff/roPresence/releases

 Everything under the prerequisites category is here if you want to use the source code instead of the binaries.
-An installation video for Windows is out: https://www.youtube.com/watch?v=DrBC7BdlyO4

 ## Frequently Asked Questions